 Casey Family Programs is the nation’s largest operating foundation focused on safely reducing the need for foster care and building Communities of Hope for children and families across America.
-We directly work with child welfare systems and their partners in 50 states, the District of Columbia and Puerto Rico.
+Our mission is to provide and improve — and ultimately prevent the need for — foster care.

 We are committed to 2020: Building Communities of Hope, a nationwide effort to improve the safety and success of children and their families.
 We work in support of a range of public, private, tribal and community partners to:

 - Safely reduce the need for foster care 50 percent by the year 2020.
 We partner with child welfare systems, families, policymakers, courts and American Indian tribes to support practices and policies that safely reduce the need for foster care, increase the safety and success of children and strengthen the resilience of families.